 In 1967, the Plymouth Lions Club commenced a programme of music called ‘Disc Date’ every other Wednesday evening, carrying on as long as requests lasted for Mount Gould hospital.

 The next stage was in 1969 when Jimmie Constable, Tom Hepple and Joe Pengelly, a professional broadcaster working for the BBC, teamed up to produce a weekly show.
 This proved so popular that it was decided to secure bigger premises.

-The first programmes were transmitted on Tuesday and Thursday evenings and went to all the city’s hospitals.
+On the 2nd October 1969 the then Lord Mayor Alderman George Creber officially opened our Barbican studio.
+The first programmes were transmitted on Tuesday and Thursday evenings, and went to all the city’s hospitals.

-In late 2017 we were able to purchase equipment and update our computer playout system enabling us to produce and provide high quality programming to our listeners at our Hospital.
+In late 2017 we were able to purchase equipment and update our computer playout system, enabling us to produce and provide high quality programming to our listeners at our Hospital.
 A huge thanks to all the people who have helped to fund this stage of the process.